mlsample/ipy_oxDNA/README.md

 `./src/install_wham.sh`

 ## Usage
 The code can be used by importing the necessary modules into your Python script or Jupyter Notebook.
-A tutorial on how to use the code can be found in the `src/notebook/ipy_oxdna_examples.ipynb`.
-Move the notebook into `src` to use it, for now, that is required.

-Furthermore, if you wish to run umbrella sampling as a Python script, an example can be found in `./src/full_umbrella.py`
+Currently the3 tutorial the tutorial code is depreciated and a new version is being worked in, but a multiple of exampels can be found with the  `examples/` Folder.

 ## Example Notebooks
 This repository includes a number of example notebooks that demonstrate how to use the code to perform oxDNA umbrella sampling simulations.
 These notebooks can be used as a starting point for your own simulations.

-`./src/notebook/ipy_oxdna_example.ipynb`
-- Running a single simulation or multiple simulations in parallel
-- Examples for running single umbrella sampling simulation or multiple in parallel

 `./src/notebook/double_layer.ipynb`
 - Production umbrella sampling of the anti-parallel double-layer structure